Optimize · v1.0 NEW VERTICAL

 ESG reporting that holds up

-Scope-3 emissions claims now require receipts the same way SOX requires audited books.
-Every signed route includes the chosen distance, the avoided distance vs. an unoptimized baseline, and the kg-CO2e saved — published as a verifiable artifact your auditor can replay against the GLEC framework.
+Scope 3 emissions claims now need receipts the same way SOX needs audited books.
+Every signed route includes the chosen distance, the distance avoided compared to an unoptimized baseline, and the kg-CO2e saved.
+It publishes as a checkable record your auditor can review against the GLEC framework.

 How it works